Research: Tumor Progression and Recurrence

 The Tumor Microenvironment

 Cancers seldom present a homogenous environment, consisting of a variety of different cell types and with differing degrees of vascularization.
 Targeting different elements of the microenvironment, e.g., by inhibiting angiogenesis, has recently been a major thrust in cancer therapy.
 The tumor microenvironment is a broad scientific area.
-The research in the Cell Growth and Survival program is focused on specific cell types associated with the tumor microenvironment.
+The research in the Tumor Progression and Recurrence Program is focused on specific cell types associated with the tumor microenvironment.
 These include cell types involved in vascularization (endothelial cells and mural cells), stem cells (or more conservatively, progenitor cells with stem cell-like properties), and more recently, immune and inflammatory cells in the tumor microenvironment.

 Decisions of Cell Fate in Cancer

 The decisions between cell survival and cell death in response to extracellular and intracellular signals are critically important both to the development of cancer and to therapy of cancer.
-The Cell Growth and Survival program places a strong emphasis on signaling mechanisms that determine whether cells are able to survive and proliferate or undergo cell death.
+The Tumor Progression and Recurrence Program places a strong emphasis on signaling mechanisms that determine whether cells are able to survive and proliferate or undergo cell death.
 Control of cell fate decisions is regulated at the level of gene expression by proteins such as p53, which is a major tumor suppressor that is often inactivated in many cancers.
-Investigators in the Cell Growth and Survival Program study the mechanisms that inhibit p53 in cancers without defects in p53 itself.
+Investigators in the Tumor Progression and Recurrence Program study the mechanisms that inhibit p53 in cancers without defects in p53 itself.

 Cell fate decisions are often mediated by signaling pathways that act through Bcl-2 family proteins, which regulate the release of proteins from mitochondria and other organelles that induce programmed cell death (apoptosis).
-Investigators in the Cell Growth and Survival program study the role of Bcl-2 family proteins in regulating cell death or survival in response to stress hormones, in immune cells responsible for immune clearance of tumors, and in cancers treated with novel viruses designed to lyse cancer cells without harming normal tissues (“oncolytic viruses”).
+Investigators in the Tumor Progression and Recurrence Program study the role of Bcl-2 family proteins in regulating cell death or survival in response to stress hormones, in immune cells responsible for immune clearance of tumors, and in cancers treated with novel viruses designed to lyse cancer cells without harming normal tissues (“oncolytic viruses”).